 Do all dogs have nipples?

-During the first several weeks of development of an embryo, both males and female follow the same blueprint - which includes the development of nipples.
-But, they don’t serve the same purpose as female or pregnant dog nipples do.
+If you’ve got a male dog, you might wonder if it’s normal for them to have nipples.
+But just think about it: human men have nipples, too.
+During the first several weeks of development of an embryo, both males and female follow the same blueprint, which includes the development of nipples and mammary glands.
+But they don’t serve the same purpose as female or pregnant dog nipples do.

-If you’ve noticed the symptoms of pregnant dog nipples but still aren’t completely sure if your pooch is pregnant, you should look out for the following early signs of pregnancy in dogs:
+If you’ve noticed the symptoms of pregnant dog nipples but still aren’t completely sure if your pooch is pregnant, you should look out for the following early signs of pregnancy in dogs.